zsteve/nf-ATAC/README.md

 Paired-end read sample data in `.fastq.gz` format should be located in a directory with the desired sample name.
 Read pairs should be distinguishable in the format `*_R{1,2}*.fastq.gz`.

+_Configuration_

+There are a few parameters which *must* be specified correctly in `config.yaml` before running the pipeline ... **things will not work without these parameters**

+ * `macs2 : --gsize` must be specified for `macs2` to correctly call peaks.
+ * `qc_report : bsgenome, txdb` must be specified for QC report generation using `ATACseqQC` to work. `bsgenome` must specifiy the BSgenome Biostrings package corresponding to the reference genome. `txdb` must specify the `GenomeFeatures` package containing transcript annotations for the reference genome.

 _Command_

 Nextflow will create a `work` directory (containing pipeline data) in its working directory (i.e. `.`).
 Final pipeline output files will be output to a desired directory, however these will generally be _symlinks_ to the actual copy of the file within `work/**/your_file_here`.
 It is *very* important that `work` does *not* get deleted - otherwise your symlinks will mean nothing!